Kyungdo Nursing Hospital in Yecheon Practices "4 No's": No Odors, Falls, Trauma, or Bedsores

 Chairman Lee Yunhwan: "Insurance Coverage for Caregiving Fees Is Essential to Protect Patient Rights"

-"Because I was completely unable to move, I developed bedsores, had a high fever, and was even on the verge of fainting.
-But thanks to the daily care provided by the nurses and caregivers, I fully recovered.
+"Because I was completely unable to move, I developed bedsores, had a high fever, and was on the verge of fainting.
+However, thanks to the nurses and caregivers who treated me diligently every day, I fully recovered.
 I worked hard on rehabilitation, and now I can sit up and even move my hands like this."

-Lee Gwanhyun (age 63), whom we met on December 19 at Kyungdo Nursing Hospital in Yecheon-eup, Yecheon-gun, suffered a cervical fracture in a bicycle accident four years ago and came here after undergoing surgery at a tertiary hospital.
-Although he still needs to use a wheelchair, he is nurturing hope as he looks forward to being discharged soon.
+On December 19, at Kyungdo Nursing Hospital in Yecheon-eup, Yecheon-gun, Gyeongbuk Province, Lee Gwanhyun (age 63), whom we met, shared his story.
+Four years ago, he suffered a cervical vertebra fracture in a bicycle accident, underwent surgery at a tertiary general hospital, and then came to this facility.
+Although he still needs a wheelchair, Lee is nurturing hope as he looks forward to being discharged soon.

 Jung Eun-kyung, Minister of Health and Welfare, visited Gyeongdo Nursing Hospital located in Yecheon-gun, Gyeongbuk Province on the 19th and listened to the caregiving situation within the hospital from Lee Yunhwan, Chairman of Induk Medical Foundation.
 Ministry of Health and Welfare

-In 2013, the hospital declared a "4 No, 2 Escape" policy: no odors, no falls, no bedridden patients, no bedsores, and no use of diapers or restraints.
-This so-called "dignity care" was an attempt to change the hospital environment itself to protect patients' quality of life and autonomy.
+In 2013, the hospital declared its "Four Nos, Two Eliminations" policy: no odors, no falls, no bedridden states, no bedsores, and no use of diapers or restraints.
+This so-called "dignity care" was an initiative to change the hospital environment itself to protect patients' quality of life and autonomy.
 For patients who are able to move, diapers are avoided as much as possible.
-When a patient is admitted, there is an observation period of about three days, during which their sleep, meals, and rehabilitation schedules are kept regular, and they are encouraged to use the bathroom in advance.
-While it may be more convenient for caregivers to keep patients in diapers, the hospital helps them use the toilet as much as possible.
+When a patient is admitted, there is an observation period of about three days, during which their sleep, meals, and rehabilitation schedules are maintained consistently, and they are encouraged to use the bathroom in advance.
+While it may be more convenient for caregivers to keep patients in diapers, the hospital helps patients use the toilet as much as possible.

-Chairman Lee said, "In most nursing hospitals, caregivers bathe patients once a week, but here, nurses help patients with incontinence or those who need to wash after using the bathroom to bathe two or three times.
-A resident dental hygienist provides oral care for patients, and even on the coldest days, we ventilate the hospital every two hours, so there are no unpleasant odors throughout the facility."
+Chairman Lee added, "In most nursing hospitals, caregivers bathe patients once a week, but here, nurses assist patients with incontinence or those who need to wash after using the bathroom two or three times per week.
+A resident dental hygienist manages patients' oral hygiene, and even on the coldest days, we ventilate the hospital every two hours, so there are no unpleasant odors throughout the facility."

-Dementia patients who have difficulty walking alone are encouraged to move independently and safely in the Ondol Ward.
-There was a case where an elderly patient who had to use a wheelchair was placed in a room with a low bed in the Ondol Ward.
-At first, they could only move by dragging themselves, but after two weeks, as their arms and legs grew stronger, they were able to crawl to the bathroom on their own.
-A nurse in the ward said, "Compared to standard hospital beds, the Ondol Ward requires caregivers and medical staff to follow patients around and bend down to care for them, which is more demanding.
-But simply providing a space where patients can crawl makes a huge difference for them."
+Dementia patients who have difficulty walking alone are allowed to move safely and independently in the Ondol Ward.
+There was a case where an elderly patient who previously needed a wheelchair was placed in an ondol room with a low bed; at first, they could only move by dragging themselves, but after two weeks, they gained strength in their arms and legs and were able to crawl to the bathroom on their own.
+A nurse in the ward said, "Compared to regular beds, ondol rooms require caregivers and medical staff to follow patients around and bend over to assist them, which is more demanding.
+However, simply providing a space where patients can crawl brings about significant changes for them."

 Kyungdo Nursing Hospital has installed low-height beds in the 'Ondol Ward' to prevent falls, enabling patients to maximize the residual functions of their arms and legs to move independently.
 Photo by Jo Inkyung